cewi/cakephp-tb-starter/README.md

 ###Bake-Templates
 just add -t Cewi/CakeTbStarter to your bake commands.
 The templates rely on the layouts provided by the FriendsOfCake/bootstrap-ui Plugin (above).
 See there how to include them.

-###TODO
-- include the code needed for the search-component and -behavior in the bake template for table-classes.